Size-stochastic Knapsack Online Contention Resolution Schemes: Analysis for the Hard Constraint Setting

-Suppose that the algorithm tries to insert the second item with probability $\alpha~(\in[0,1])$ under the condition that the first item is placed in the knapsack.
-If it tries to insert and the second item is revealed to be of size $1$, then the second item will be rejected since it violates the knapsack capacity.
-Hence, the probability that the first item is placed in the knapsack and the second item is also placed in the knapsack is $\gamma\cdot\alpha(1/2+\delta)$.
-To accept the second item with probability $\gamma$ overall, the algorithm inert the second item with probability $(\gamma-\gamma\alpha(1/2+\delta))/(1-\gamma)$, under the condition that the first item is discarded.
-The total size of the items in the knapsack, just after processing the second item, can be summarized as follows: the probability of exceeding $1$ (violating the capacity) is $\gamma\cdot \alpha/2+O(\delta)$, the probability of being exactly $1$ is $\gamma(1/2-\alpha/4)+O(\delta)$, the probability of being $\delta^2$ or $2\delta^2$ is $\gamma(3/2-3\alpha/4)+O(\delta)$, and the probability of being $0$ is $1-\gamma(2-\alpha/2)+O(\delta)$.
+We will investigate the existence of an algorithm that accepts each item with a probability of at least $\gamma$.
+To this end, it suffices to consider the existence of an algorithm that accepts any item with exactly a probability of $\gamma$.
+Since this algorithm accepts the first item with probability $\gamma$, the size of the item inside the knapsack after processing the first item becomes $\epsilon$ with probability $\gamma$, and $0$ with probability $1-\gamma$ (see Figure~\ref{subfig:hard-upper-a}).
+Suppose that the algorithm tries to insert the second item with probability $\alpha\in[0,1]$ under the condition that the first item is placed in the knapsack.
+If it tries to insert and the second item is revealed to be of size $1$, then the second item of size $1$ will be rejected since it violates the knapsack capacity.
+Hence, the probability that the first item is placed in the knapsack and the second item is also placed in the knapsack is $\gamma\cdot\alpha(1/2+\sqrt{\epsilon})$.
+To accept the second item with probability $\gamma$ overall, the algorithm inserts the second item with probability $(\gamma-\gamma\alpha(1/2+\sqrt{\epsilon}))/(1-\gamma)$, under the condition that the first item is discarded.
+The total size of the items in the knapsack, just after processing the second item, can be summarized as follows: the probability of exceeding $1$ (violating the capacity) is $\gamma\cdot \alpha/2+O(\sqrt{\epsilon})$, the probability of being exactly $1$ is $\gamma(1/2-\alpha/4)+O(\sqrt{\epsilon})$, the probability of being $\epsilon$ or $2\epsilon$ is $\gamma(3/2-3\alpha/4)+O(\sqrt{\epsilon})$, and the probability of being $0$ is $1-\gamma(2-\alpha/2)+O(\epsilon)$ (see Figures~\ref{subfig:hard-upper-b} and \ref{subfig:hard-upper-c}).
+For the third item, assume that the algorithm tries to insert it with probability $\beta\in[0,1]$, under the condition that the knapsack utilization is $\epsilon$ or $2\epsilon$.
+Similar to the insertion of the second item, the algorithm also tries to insert the third item into the knapsack with a utilization rate of $0$, as appropriate, to ensure that the third item can be inserted with an overall probability $\gamma$.
+The total size of the items in the knapsack, just after processing the third item, is in $\{\epsilon,2\epsilon,3\epsilon\}$ with probability $\gamma(2-3\alpha/4-3\beta/4)+O(\sqrt{\epsilon})$ and $0$ with probability $1-\gamma(3-\alpha/2-\beta/2)+O(\sqrt{\epsilon})$ (see Figure~\ref{subfig:hard-upper-d}).
+Here, the probability $1-\gamma(3-\alpha/2-\beta/2)+O(\sqrt{\epsilon})$ must be nonnegative.
+By considering $\epsilon\to 0$, we have